 As of December 2017, we are storing in our database the email addresses of some of your recipients.
 Specifically, if one of those addresses bounced or if one of your recipients manually unsubscribed (if you added an unsubscribe link in your emails), we will record said address to warn you if we find it again among the recipients of a future campaign.
 You can manage both lists (unsubscriptions & bounces) in Yet Another Mail Merge web app.

 - Bounces are email addresses that never or no longer exist.

 - You can manage and clean by yourself your list of unsubscriptions from the web app.

 How to turn on/off our email tracker?

 By default, YAMM has the ‘Track emails opened, clicked or bounced’ option checked in the mail merge configuration panel.
 So email tracking will be enabled for all your email campaigns by default.

-If you don’t want to track your campaign (maybe to adhere to any compliance like GDPR), simply make sure that 'Track emails opened, clicked or bounced' is not ticked before sending your mail merge:
+If you don’t want to track your campaign (maybe to adhere to any compliance like GDPR), make sure that 'Track emails opened, clicked or bounced' is not ticked before sending your mail merge.

 Email Tracking and GDPR

-As a data processor, YAMM is fully committed to be GDPR compliant.
-Especially with such anonymization of your recipients data, we ensure the protection of the rights of your data subjects.
-Not only for our users from EU, we guarantee that we provide the same data protection to all our users.
+As a data processor, YAMM is fully committed to being GDPR compliant.
+Especially with such anonymization of your recipients' data, we ensure the protection of the rights of your data subjects.
+Not only for our users from the EU, but we also guarantee that we provide the same data protection to all our users.